hu9okwan/Deskside-Tool/README.md

         5. **Client Status Check**
             - Queries SCCM and returns a report of the information found in the Client Check Detail tab of SCCM for all machines in the specified region
         6. **SCCM Health Check**
-            - Remotely executes a command on all machines in the specified region to retrieve their SCCM health check result found in the C:\Windows\CCM\CcmEvalReport.xml file.
+            - Remotely executes a command on all online machines in the specified region to retrieve their SCCM health check result found in the C:\Windows\CCM\CcmEvalReport.xml file.
         7. **BitLocker Status**
-            - Remotely executes a command on all machines in the specified region to retrieve their BitLocker status on the C: drive
+            - Remotely executes a command on all online machines in the specified region to retrieve their BitLocker status on the C: drive
         8. **SCCM and SAP Comparison Report**
             - Queries SCCM and compares it with given SAP report
             - Returns a report of machines with any of the following dissimilarities: